ozlao/ezflap_docs/docs/src/deep-dive/events/events.md

 Would be `_emit_pressed`.

+#### Check For Emit Handler Existence
+It is possible to check whether a particular emit handler is available (i.e. if one was provided by the host widget using `z-on`) with the `hasEmitHandler` method.

+Its signature: `bool hasEmitHandler(String emitKey)`.

+Pass the Assigned Name of the event as the `emitKey` to check if a `z-on` was provided for the event.

 ### From ZML
 Events can also be invoked directly from ZML, by assigning them to `z-on` or `z-bind` attributes: